AstralProtocol/sl-green-bond/README.md

 # Sustainability-Linked Green Bond

+**This repository contains a demo project developed a few years ago as an exploration of blockchain-enabled spatial finance.
+While the project is no longer actively maintained, we’ve kept the code available as a reference for those interested in its architecture, methodologies, or implementation details.
+It may still serve as a useful learning resource, but note that dependencies and frameworks may be outdated.**

 ### How to start with Powergate

 How to deploy locally to ganache (be sure to have ganache-cli installed globally)